 - design

 - engineering

 - production

-- quality assurance
+- · quality assurance

 - marketing

+- logistics

+- finance

-- financesuppliers
+- purchasing

-- logisticspurchasing
+- suppliersenvironment

 - sales

-- environment

 5. Analysing the Product's Environmental Profile

 It is important to develop a good understanding of the product's main environmental impacts throughout its total life cycle.
 This will enable you to identify opportunities to improve the environmental performance of the product.
 At this stage, analytical tools are used to gain this insight into the life-cycle environmental impacts of the product.